AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 Keep up with the latest discussion and join the conversation in the [Aztec forum](https://discourse.aztec.network).

-You can also use the above link to request for more cheatcodes.
+You can also use the above link to request more cheatcodes.

 import Disclaimer from "../../misc/common/\_disclaimer.mdx";
 <Disclaimer/>